sunifyre/edx-documentation/en_us/developers/source/user_interface_development.rst

 The edX UI Toolkit is available from the `edx-ui-toolkit GitHub repository`_ .
 For more information about the UI Toolkit, see `ui-toolkit.edx.org`_ .

-For more information about writing JavaScript for edX UIs, see :ref:`edx_javascript_guidelines`.

 .. _adding_a_new_ui_page:

 ****************